Andrew McCutchen Player Props: Pirates vs. Giants

-After hitting .289 with a double, a home run, four walks and an RBI in his past 10 games, Andrew McCutchen and the Pittsburgh Pirates take on the San Francisco Giants (who will start John Brebbia) at 9:45 PM ET on Tuesday.
+Andrew McCutchen, with a slugging percentage of .351 in his past 10 games -- including one home run -- will be in action for the Pittsburgh Pirates versus the San Francisco Giants, with Alex Wood on the mound, May 31 at 3:45 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.
+He had a one-hit performance in his last game (1-for-3) against the Giants.

 Andrew McCutchen Game Info & Props vs. the Giants